Chess31/BoatGame/README.md

-# BoatGames
+# Boat Game

 This is a game about boats:

 * You can drive the boats around.
-* Well, right now that's all.
+* There's a submarine.
+* The submarine shoots missiles, or are they torpedoes?
+We'll see...